getsetbro/blog/_posts/2015-02-25-FB-react-vs-reactiveJS-vs-ractiveJS-vs-reactiveUI-vs-reactiveX.markdown

 +	**[ReactiveUI](//github.com/reactiveui/ReactiveUI)** - For building with the [Xamarin Platform](//xamarin.com).
 "A framework that integrates with the Reactive Extensions for .NET to create elegant, testable User Interfaces that run on any mobile or desktop platform."

-+ **[ReactiveX (RxJS)](//reactive-extensions.github.io/RxJS)** - or Reactive Extensions (Rx).
-For building with the [Xamarin Platform](//xamarin.com).
++ **[ReactiveX (RxJS)](//github.com/Reactive-Extensions/RxJS)** - or Reactive Extensions (Rx).
 "An API for asynchronous programming with observable streams" It's the JS "flavor" of Reactive Extensions which is "is a library to compose asynchronous and event-based programs using observable collections and LINQ-style query operators." [//rx.codeplex.com](//rx.codeplex.com)

 + **[React Native](//reactnative.com)** - Facebook again.
 "Build native iOS and Android apps with JavaScript" with React.
 The home page points to twitter [@reactjs](//twitter.com/reactjs).

+---

+Comments can happen here: [https://github.com/getsetbro/blog/issues/9](https://github.com/getsetbro/blog/issues/9)